KatayamaTaro/Shorebird/README.md

-## Shorebird_Data_Entry
+## Shorebird Project

-The shorebird enter data project hosts a data folder, scripts folder, and R project.
+The shorebird data project hosts a data folder, scripts folder, and R project.
 Open the Shorebird_Enter_Data.Rproj to access the scripts in the scripts folder.

 ## To Enter Data:
 Open the Shorebird_Shiny.rmd file.
 This r script will create an R Shiny once it is run.
 The R Shiny that helps CABR staff enter Shorebird survey data from data sheets more efficiently.